-Apply for a Seller’s Permit from the CA State Board of Equalization in order to sell products and services.
+Apply for a Seller’s Permit from the CA Department of Tax and Fee Administration in order to sell products and services.

-The Arts Commission waives fees for honorably discharged veterans who are also California residents and wish to participate in the Street Artist Program.
+The Arts Commission waives fees for honorably discharged veterans who are also California residents and wish to participate in the Art Vendor Program.

 Selling Your Goods